jasonij/dotfiles/README.md

 These are my dotfiles.

-The setup is typically Spacemacs and/or tmux-zsh-neovim.
+Setup is typically Neovim-zsh-tmux and/or Spacemacs.

-The main languages are Scala, Ruby, and Python.
+Main languages are Scala, Ruby, Python, Julia, Clojure.

+Work dev box is a Mac, home is Arch Linux ThinkPad.

+Usability Essentials:
+* Remap caps lock to control
+* Set Mac's option to Meta